osucord/resources/content.md

 ### Self-improvement
 - [khz's streaming guide](https://docs.google.com/document/d/1xbNwH_vN4O3azBYwua-Z_3GOAI2d-kV_EeE96aiRLBU/edit) - A guide on how to get better at streaming
 - [Shikke's Anti-Mindblock](https://shikkesora.com/downloads) - A tool to quickly flip your monitor upside to help with mind-block
-- [osu!mania Pattern Repository](https://imgur.com/a/replacement-glossary-osu-mania-pattern-repository-qEwP37W) - A glossary of common osu!mania patterns and terms
 ---
 ### Beatmap Management Tools
 - [Batch Beatmap Downloader](https://github.com/nzbasic/batch-beatmap-downloader) - Tool to mass download beatmaps, you can also apply filters and create collections for the downloaded beatmaps